 Employee Housing Restriction (EHR): a town ordinance that limits the use and occupancy of any individual dwelling unit or lot zoned employee apartment, employee condominium, employee single-family or employee dormitory, with such restrictions as employment within the Telluride R-1 School District and their spouses and children and, in certain instances, initial sales price limits and appreciation limits.

-Employee Single-Family: zoning designation that allows for the construction of single-family dwelling units and that the occupancy of which is limited to employees and encumbered by the Employee Housing Restriction.
+dwelling units and that the occupancy of which is fimited to employees and encumbered by the Employee Housing Restriction.

 Employee: a person who is employed within the Telluride R-1 School District.